Beneath the veneer of a crime novel, ‘You Beneath Your Skin’ is a study of problematic relationships

 Just as there are multiple fractured relationships in the novel, there is also a surfeit of concerns, all radiating from Anjali: A single-mother with a challenged child, having had a traumatic childhood herself, in a long-standing extramarital relationship with a police commissioner (who happens to be both her father’s protégé and her bestie’s brother), sucked into a drug and prostitution dragnet that exposes both the misogyny and corruption of the society she lives in, and the hypocrisies hiding behind social norms.
 While they are inter-related, each one of these concerns could have had novels unto themselves.
 Anjali, one can’t help feeling, has just too much to bear!

 You Beneath Your Skin is also a novel peopled with many characters and moves fast between different settings (though mostly within Delhi).
 It is difficult to give space to the exploration of relationships over time in such a scenario – but Biswas does manage to give us effective back stories through deft flashbacks.
-And for a novel that centres around violence, the most moving scenes, surprisingly, are small intimate moments:
+And for a novel that centres around violence, the most moving scenes, surprisingly, are small intimate moments.

 “He hugged her from behind her.
 She stared at the picture they made, Jatin’s strong arm around her waist, his face on her shoulder, her hair tangled under his chin.
 She liked that he was so much taller than her five feet nine, and she liked him when he relaxed into her, lost his hard edges.